Caramel Apple Truffles

 - In large microwave safe bowl, add unwrapped caramels and water.
 Microwave on high for 2 1/2 minutes, stirring after each 30 second interval.

 - Dip each truffle in melted caramel, twisting and tapping until excess drips off.
 After dipping about a dozen, go back to the dipped ones and re-shape with your hands, pressing the caramel back into a ball shape.
 Freeze immediately!
 If truffles get too soft to dip in caramel, stick back in the freezer for 15 minutes.
-Go change your load of laundry.
-Have a snack.
-Then do the next dozen.

 - Once all truffles are dipped in caramel and in the freezer, melt your chocolate according to package directions.
 Pour melted chocolate in a bowl.
 Have your bowl of chopped peanuts next to it.
 Take your frozen truffles and dip in melted chocolate, tapping a couple times to remove excess chocolate.
 Sprinkle immediately with peanuts and return to parchment paper.
 Continue until all truffles have been dipped.